Waxal-Multilingual/speech-data/collection/README.md

 ### Summary

-This package contains a JS library that works in conjunction with Twilio to perform speech data collection using image prompts.
+This package contains a JS library that works in conjunction with Twilio to perform speech data collection using image/text/audio prompts.
 The instructions below detail how to set up your own collection pipeline using the code.

 ## Before you start